-7 Ms. Kenedy provided Board staff with information about personal tragedies and medical issues she experienced during this time-period.
+7 Ms. Kenedy provided Board staff with information about personal tragedies and medical issues she experienced during this time period.
 In the interest of privacy, Board staff did not include that information in this investigative report.

-- 32. Ms. Kenedy said she takes full responsibility for neglecting to report leave time taken.
-She said that fortunately she still had leave available to take care of the error.
-Ms. Kenedy said she was fired with cause on January 18, 2019.
-Ms. Kenedy said she regrets all the actions and inactions that occurred on her part. - 33.
-According to WSU, Ms. Kenedy separated from WSU Jannuary 18, 2019.
-They confirmed that her leave balance was adjusted to compensate for the leave not reported prior to her payout at termination. - 34.
+- 32. According to WSU, Ms. Kenedy separated from WSU Jannuary 18, 2019.
+They confirmed that her leave balance was adjusted to compensate for the leave not reported prior to her payout at termination. - 33.
 In a written response to Board staff, Ms. Kegerreis confirmed that she was hired on June 06, 2014, as the Secretary Senior for the SOM and began working on June 09, 2014.
-She said Ms. Kenedy told her that the reason she was hired within the first 15 days of the month was so she could begin receiving benefits right away.8 - 35.
+She said Ms. Kenedy told her that the reason she was hired within the first 15 days of the month was so she could begin receiving benefits right away.8 - 34.
 Ms. Kegerreis stated that the first week of August 2014, the SOM closed with signage on the doors.
 She said since she was a new employee, she inquired if she would be in the office, working on tasks.
 She said both Ms. Kenedy and Mr. Yasinitsky stated she would be taking that week off too and 'not to worry about it.'
-Ms. Kegerreis said that trusting their word, she did not worry about it. - 36.
+Ms. Kegerreis said that trusting their word, she did not worry about it. - 35.
 Ms. Kegerreis said that in the beginning of 2017 she was notified that an audit was occurring within the SOM.
 She said that during this conversation Ms. Kenedy physically assaulted her.
-She said Ms. Kenedy returned from a meeting with the HRS in the College of Arts and Sciences, reached down over the desk, grabbed her by her shirt, pulling her up onto her feet and told her that she was going to take the hit for the mess up in payroll.
+She said Ms. Kenedy returned back from a meeting with the HRS in the College of Arts and Sciences, reached down over the desk, grabbed her by her shirt, pulling her up onto her feet and told her that she was going to take the hit for the mess up in payroll.
 Ms. Kegerreis said this was the same issue that she refused to be responsible for due to her documented learning disability.
 She said she informed HRS in the Dean's office at the College of Arts and Sciences of Ms. Kenedy's assault.
 She said that Ms. Kenedy was transferred, yet nothing was done regarding her physical assault upon her.
 She said she was labeled a 'whistleblower' and was unable to transfer to other departments within the WSU organization.